 Age-Related Deductions for Retirees

-Retirees who are 65 years or older may be eligible for additional tax deductions.
+Retirees 65 years or older may be eligible for additional tax deductions.
 The IRS offers a higher threshold for deducting medical expenses for individuals in this age group.
 For tax year 2021, the threshold for medical expense deductions for individuals under 65 is 7.5% of adjusted gross income (AGI).
 However, for individuals aged 65 and older, the threshold is reduced to 7% of AGI.

 Source of Health Insurance Coverage